junxit/us-congress-bills-113/metadata.md

 - 2013-02-14 — Introduced in Senate
 - 2013-02-14 — Read twice and referred to the Committee on Energy and Natural Resources.
+- 2013-04-25 — Committee on Energy and Natural Resources Subcommittee on Public Lands, Forests, and Mining.
+Hearings held.
+With printed Hearing: S.Hrg.
+113-28.
+- 2013-05-16 — Committee on Energy and Natural Resources.
+Ordered to be reported with an amendment favorably.
+- 2013-06-27 — Committee on Energy and Natural Resources.
+Reported by Senator Wyden with an amendment.
+With written report No. 113-61.
+- 2013-06-27 — Committee on Energy and Natural Resources.
+Reported by Senator Wyden with an amendment.
+With written report No. 113-61.
+- 2013-06-27 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 115.